FarooqSyed0/CRM_Sales_Pipeline/src/impact_question_solution.md

 ## Q: How can we optimize our sales pipeline across countries?
 - Focus sales and marketing on Italy, the largest opportunity market (173 opportunities, 27.9% rate).
-- Share best practices from high-conversion countries like Germany and France across all teams.
+- Share best practices from high-conversion countries like Germany across all teams.
 - Tailor pipeline strategies for each country based on their opportunity profiles.

 ## Q: How can we improve revenue forecasting accuracy?